techlahoma/broadcasting/teams.md

   * Aaron Krauss (lead), Kimberly Collins, Ryan Johnson, **need more volunteers**
   * [#okc-av-volunteer-mgmt](https://techlahoma.slack.com/messages/okc-av-volunteer-mgmt)
 * Responsibilities
-  * Coordinate with user group leaders, speakers, and stream team volunteers
+  * Provide A/V guidance to user group leaders and speakers
-  * Train volunteers (at least one per group) on streaming processes
+  * Train & certify A/V volunteers
   * Document processes
+* Goals
+  * For each user group with streamed meetups, train at least one volunteer on streaming
+  * For each user group with streamed meetups, train at least one volunteer on highlighting Twitch broadcasts and exporting them to YouTube

 ### OKC Stream Team
 * Members